Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 You are able to update your own profile in Pure (see the user guide, ‘Edit Your Person Profile’).
 Some departments may have an editor tasked with supporting you in this but it varies by area.

-Your post and department history is sourced from the HR Information System.
-Only permanent and fixed term academic posts (dating back to 2010) are imported into Pure, therefore any Associate Tutor, Visiting Lecturer or non-academic roles you have had will not come through (please see the user guide on editing your profile for advice on how you can manually add these).
+Your current post and department is sourced from the HR Information System.
+Only permanent and fixed term academic posts are imported into Pure, therefore any Associate Tutor, Visiting Lecturer or non-academic roles you have had will not come through (please see the user guide on editing your profile for advice on how you can manually add these).

 Post title changes that occur while you are in post (e.g. relating to a departmental name change) will not come through to Pure, and the post title shown is your last known job title in the post.

-Do I need to maintain my website profile and my Pure profile?
+Do I need to maintain both my website profile and my Pure profile?

 Within a few months of launch, we hope to start using your Pure profiles to populate the academic profiles on the EHU website, so Pure will be the only place you need to go to update your profile.